 (For Southern California Participants ONLY)

 The Adaptive Sports Association (ASA) enjoys very strong ties to the San Diego community.
-Almost 500 San Diego area residents with various disabilities have participated in the Torrey Pines Kiwanis Scholarship Ski Program over the last twenty years.
+Almost 500 San Diego area residents with various disabilities have participated in the Rose and Sue Ehrhardt Ski Scholarship Program over the last twenty years.
 These participants are flown to Durango, CO where they stay with local host families, receive adaptive ski instruction for four days and participate in additional social activities while in Durango.
 The tremendous impact of this program is far reaching and often significantly alters the lives of participants.

 The La Jolla Festival of the Arts, one of the most prestigious art shows in the country, will feature over 190 award-winning artists, delicious and healthy cuisines with your favorite beverage and live entertainment throughout a weekend in June.
 This is the annual festival produced by the Torrey Pines Kiwanis will be held on UCSD Warren Field.
 Proceeds will benefit adaptive sports and recreation programs for San Diegans with disabilities.
-We have been the recipient of these proceeds over the years.
-Please visit lajollaartfestival.org.
+Adaptive Sports Association has been the recipient of these proceeds over many years.
+Please visit lajollaartfestival.org to learn more about this wonderful event.

 What scholarship participants are saying:

-Watch a video from Sharp Healthcare about two past Torrey Pines scholarship skiers and their life after Adaptive Sports:
+Watch a video from Sharp Healthcare about two past Ross and Sue Ehrhardt (formerly known as the Torrey Pines) scholarship recipients and their life after Adaptive Sports:

 Past participant: “A wheelchair can’t get to so many places so it’s very liberating to be skiing with everybody… I grew up as a family that we always skied and so that was really important.
 I still wanted to be able to do that with my family.
 So I’m super happy that we’re going to have that.”